-- the welfare of the child - whether the child has caring responsibilities

-• whether parents should be informed of the detention, any travel arrangements.
-Inconvenience to the parents does not matter as long as the child has a means to get home safely.
+- · the welfare of the child - whether the child has caring responsibilities - whether parents should be informed of the detention, any travel arrangements.
+Inconvenience to the parents is not a consideration as long as the child has a means to get home safely.